 Most are free and open to everyone.
 You can buy signed copies of my mushroom book at any of these events:

-July 20, 2 PM.
+Sunday, Aug.
+2, 1-3 PM.
 Wild mushroom talk and walk.
-Raymond B,.
-Winter State Park.
-Near Mifflinburg, PA.
+Canoe Creek State Park., Near Hollidaysburg, PA.

 Appalachian Ski & Outdoors, 123 South Allen Street, State College PA

 Barnes & Noble 365 Benner Pike, State College PA

 Belladonna Herbs, 720 Pike St., Lemont PA

 Friendship Bookstore, 325 W Freedom Ave Burnham PA

 The Granary, 2766 West college Ave., State College PA

 Shavers Creek Environment Center, 6 miles S of Pine Grove Mills, off Rt 26.

 Tait Farm Store, Rt 322, Centre Hall PA

 Websters Bookstore Cafe, 133 E. Beaver Ave, State College PA